asyncasad/ezicons/README.md

 # Ezicons 👩‍💻
 Simplify icon integration!
-Ezicons: Your Node.js REST API for seamless icon usage anywhere, from GitHub ReadMe to websites. 🎉🖼️ #EziconsAPI
+Ezicons: Your go to place for seamless icon usage anywhere, from GitHub ReadMe to websites. 🎉🖼️ #Ezicons

 With over 300+ icons 🤯 to choose from!